Ask Carb Diva: Questions & Answers About Foods, Recipes & Cooking, #12

 Bill, I suggest that you keep it simple.
 Rinse the fillets, and then pat dry with paper towels.
 Dust with flour, shake off the excess, salt and pepper a bit, and pan fry in a little olive oil (just enough to coat the bottom of the pan).
 It should only take a couple of minutes per side (depending on how thick your fillets are).
 Remove from the pan when cooked through.
 Add a pat of butter and 2 tablespoons of lemon juice to the pan and let melt to form a sauce to drizzle on top of the fish.
 Easy peasy.

 However, if you are feeling adventuresome, you might want to try this recipe I posted a few years ago on HP for Olive Garden Copy Cat Tilapia with Shrimp.
-This is my #1 hub, with more views than anything else I have ever written (11,200+).
+This is my 2nd most-viewed hub, with over 14,000 clicks and counting.

 How to Manage an Over-Abundance of Basil